Nam-fullstack/Nam-fullstack/README.md

 # Hi there 👋

-I'm a 📚 full-stack developer in the making
+I'm a 📚 full-stack developer

 🛩 Difficult roads often lead to beautiful destinations 🛩